 Polo shirt (red preferred)

 Pants - Khaki slacks or khaki shorts (belt required)

-(No shorts, skirts or dresses)
+(No shorts, skirts or dresses may be worn)

-Shoes that cover the entire foot
+Black shoes that cover the entire foot

 Click Link for Document Download - Academy Dress